WATE-TV: Programming

 WATE-TV owes its early existence to locally produced music programs owing to East Tennessee's country music history.
-1950's programs like Bonnie Lou and Buster, The Cas Walker Show, and Jim Hill's Star Time were later joined by Nashville-produced country music programs like The Porter Wagoner Show, The Wilburn Brothers Show and the Flatt and Scruggs show featuring guitarist Lester Flatt and banjoist Earl Scruggs.
-All of these were popular programs on Channel 6 in the mid 60's and 70's.
+1950s programs like Bonnie Lou and Buster, The Cas Walker Show, and Jim Hill's Star Time were later joined by Nashville-produced country music programs like The Porter Wagoner Show, The Wilburn Brothers Show and the Flatt and Scruggs show featuring guitarist Lester Flatt and banjoist Earl Scruggs.
+All of these were popular programs on Channel 6 in the mid 1960s and 70s.

-In the early 80's, WATE-TV also produced the East Tennessee version of PM Magazine, the syndicated series from Westinghouse-Group W that spotlighted local people and events in the area.
+In the early 1980s, WATE-TV also produced the East Tennessee version of PM Magazine, the syndicated series from Westinghouse-Group W that spotlighted local people and events in the area.
 The show, co-hosted by MayCay Beeler and Calvin Sneed, who had moved over from the news department, ran for three seasons.

-Today, syndicated programming on WATE-TV includes Live with Kelly and Ryan, The Drew Barrymore Show, and Judge Judy, among others.

 During the month of August, WATE broadcasts Tennessee Titans preseason football games regionally syndicated by sister station and fellow ABC affiliate WKRN-TV in Nashville.

+In February 2024, WATE reached an agreement to broadcast matches from USL League One club One Knoxville SC.
+At least two games will air on WATE, with the remaining games airing on WATE-DT2 (Antenna TV).
+WATE will also begin airing a weekly Soccer Talk show online.